trezor/trezor-suite/suite-native/app/e2e/README.md

 Some tests use Trezor-user-env to simulate the Trezor device.
 To make these tests work locally, make sure that the trezor-user-env is up and running.
 To do so, follow the [trezor-user-env documentation](https://github.com/trezor/trezor-user-env/blob/master/README.md).

+## Mocking

+To make the tests as much standalone and independent on third party services as possible, we are mocking some parts of the app.
+The mocks are located in the `/mocks` folder.

 ## GitHub CI

 Android E2E test run on GitHub CI on every PR that is labeled with a `mobile-app` tag.
 The workflow is described in the [.github/workflows/native-test-e2e-android.yml](../../../.github/workflows/native-test-e2e-android.yml) file.